 Yamini was an avid traveler and she would often be found backpacking across cities.
 After one of her trips, she started passing loose stools frequently and experiencing abdominal pain.

 Yamini resorted to self-medication but that did not help her recover.
-Worried about possible dehydration, she sought medical help immediately and consulted Dr. Mayank Uppal, Consultant, Internal Medicine at Sitaram Bhartia Hospital.
+Worried about possible dehydration, she sought medical help immediately and consulted Dr. Upali Nanda, Consultant, Internal Medicine at Sitaram Bhartia Hospital.

 Here are some of the questions she decided to pose to the doctor during the consultation.